Mondongo (collective)

-Mondongo is an Argentinian art collective founded in 1999 by three artists in Buenos Aires and named for the Latin American tripe stew, mondongo.
+Mondongo is an Argentine art collective founded in 1999 by three artists in Buenos Aires and named for the Latin American tripe stew, mondongo.
 They characteristically create realistic images with provocative content out of unusual materials.

 History

 Juliana Lafitte, Manuel Mendanha and Agustina Picasso, all from Buenos Aires, formed Mondongo in 1999 after they met while studying art at the Escuela Nacional de Bellas Artes Prilidiano Pueyrredón.
 Picasso later left the group, which after some years as a duo subsequently expanded again: as of 2012 there were seven members.
 Lafitte and Mendanha have a daughter.

 Works

 Mondongo have been called "always provocative" and "perhaps the most disturbing art collective in Argentina and the region."
 At one point their manifesto described them as "three witches stirring it up in a cauldron ... attempting to alchemize, to distil and to ooze all of the 'all-ness' of it all."
 Their intention, reminiscent of Pop Art, is to produce work of high artistic quality that can be appreciated equally by "all strata [of society] ... the neighbour or a museum director".
 They work collectively, discussing an idea extensively until they know how to realise it; often they do not recall who originated it.
 Originally painters in oils and acrylics, as a collective they characteristically express their critiques of society and culture through the choice of particular unusual material as well as the image itself.
 Their first exhibition, La primera cena (the first supper) at the Centro Cultural Recoleta, consisted of death masks of still living people.
 For Cumbre, a series of portraits of "people who have been in some way at the pinnacle of one of their activities", they used 22,500 squares of glass and pigments containing mica to portray King Juan Carlos I of Spain, his Queen Sofía and their son King Felipe VI as a commentary on "identity and royal power", Plasticine for Walt Disney and glitter make-up for David Bowie.

 The portraits of the Spanish royal family were commissioned by them—the first such commission by the Spanish court since the days of Velázquez—and led to the group's becoming well known.